pbiecek/xai_stories/03-story-hotel-booking.md

-# Hotel booking cancellation story: eXplainable predictions for booking cancellation for a {#story-hotel-booking-2}
+# Story Hotel Booking Cancellations: eXplainable predictions for booking cancellation for a {#story-hotel-booking-2}

 *Authors: Miłosz Michta (University of Warsaw), Kazimierz Wojciechowski (Warsaw University of Technology)*